 -

-reporting trade lines to the major credit bureaus.
-Prior to submitting
+which is required for reporting trade lines to major credit bureaus.

 -